-- Brown sausage in a dutch oven to nearly burned, drain and return to pot.
+- Brown sausage in a large dutch oven to almost burned, drain and return to pot.

 - Add everything EXCEPT NOODLES into pot and simmer on low, covered, for 2 hours.

-- Turn off, cover and let sit to marinate for about 20 minutes.
+- Turn off and let sit to marinate for about 20 minutes.

-- Turn on the heat and bring to a boil again, add pasta noodles and cook to directions.
+- Turn on the heat and bring to a boil again, add pasta noodles to the dutch oven and cook as directed.

 - Serve sprinkled with grated/shredded parmesan cheese and crusty bread.